nrinaudo/kantan.csv/cells_as_arbitrary_types.md

 ---
-layout: tutorial
+layout: scala mdocorial
 title: "Decoding cells as arbitrary types"
-section: tutorial
+section: scala mdocorial
 sort_order: 2
 ---

 We've seen in a [previous post](rows_as_collections.html) how to decode CSV rows as collections.
 Exactly *how* that happened and how individual cells were turned into useful types was sort of glossed over, though.
-In this tutorial, we'll take a deeper look at the underlying mechanism.
+In this scala mdocorial, we'll take a deeper look at the underlying mechanism.

 ## General mechanism